-More serious felonies, such as first degree murder, are capital crimes for which you can receive the death penalty or life imprisonment without the possibility of parole.
+Additionally more serious felonies, such as first degree murder, are capital crimes for which you can receive the death penalty or life imprisonment without the possibility of parole.

 California also has a 3-Strikes law where a strike is placed on your record for a serious felony conviction such as

-Criminal offenses are classified into two main categories: felonies and misdemeanors.
-Felonies were, at English common law, considered the “true crimes” or those which were the most serious.
-These typically refer to crimes that are sexual, white collar or financial, drug related, involving firearms or violent physical harm and murder.
 Sexual crimes can be serious or violent and felonies considered serious have consequences that can lead to long prison sentences, indefinite or life-time registration as a sex or drug offender, if the offense involved these factors, and a strike on your record.
 There are immigration consequences for non-US citizens as well.

 Most felony sentences are spend in a state prison facility, though some offenders may be placed on probation and/or spend some time in a county jail while other offenses allow defendants to serve their entire sentence in a county jail instead.